Intel-bigdata/SSM/docs/support-new-action-guide.md

   	The user needs to define all supported parameters in the `usage` field and handle them in the `init` function.
 The first parameter `-file $file` is a fixed mandatory parameter for all actions.

-	  When the rule engine creates a new instance of an action, it will call the action's `init(Map<String, String> args)` function, pass the matched file as the value of first parameter `-file`.
+	  When the rule engine creates a new instance of an action, it will call the action's `init(Map<String, String> args)` function, and pass the matched file as the value of first parameter `-file`.

-	  The user can refer to `WriteFileAction` class for a good example.
+	  The `WriteFileAction` class is a good example for users to refer to.

  4. **Try use new action in rule**